 So long as any Bonds are outstanding, the University covenants and agrees to operate all its educational facilities, including the Project, on a revenue-producing basis.
-The University also covenants during such period to fix, revise as often as necessary (but not necessarily more often than annually), charge and collect such reasonable tuition fees, student fees, rates, other fees, rentals and charges for the use and occupancy of its educational facilities, including the Project or any part thereof, and for any other facilities operated by the University, in amounts so that the University shall receive gross cash receipts in each fiscal year that, together with other money legally available to it, are sufficient (as determined in accordance with generally accepted accounting principles then in effect and applicable to non-profit educational institutions) to pay the following costs (without priority of any one clause over another): (i) currently all of the University's expenses during such fiscal year for its operation, including those expenses incurred in carrying out its educational purposes, and for the operated by the University, (ii) all Rental Payments and Additional Payments under the Lease due in such fiscal year, and (iv) all indebtedness and other obligations imposed by the University due in such fiscal year as the same become due and payable.
+The University also covenants during such period to fix, revise as often as necessary (but not necessarily more often than annually), charge and collect such reasonable tuition fees, student fees, rates, other fees, rentals and charges for the use and occupancy of its educational facilities, including the Project or any part thereof, and for any other facilities operated by the University, in amounts so that the University shall receive gross cash receipts in each fiscal year that, together with other money legally available to it, are sufficient (as determined in accordance with generally accepted accounting principles then in effect and applicable to non-profit educational institutions) to pay the following costs (without priority of any one clause over another): (i) currently all of the University's expenses during such fiscal year for its operation, including those expenses incurred in carrying out its educational purposes, and for the operation, maintenance and repair of all its educational facilities, including the Project, and any other facilities operated by the University, (ii) all Rental Payments and Additional Payments under the Lease due in such fiscal year, (iii) all other obligations imposed by the Bond Documents upon the University payable during such fiscal year, and (iv) all indebtedness and other obligations of the University due in such fiscal year as the same become due and payable.